HLed12/geog213-final-project/README.md

 Going back to your terminal where you just ran the above code.
 Copy and paste one of the bottom 3 links into a browser if the container does not automatically open JupyterLab.
 Click the first kernel.

 Now, on the left hand side of the Jupyter interface, you should see the Dockerfile, environment.yml, utils.py, and README.md that were used to create this image.
-Additionally, you will see the 'building_analysis' file.
+Additionally, you will see the 'basic_analysis' file.
 Open it to see the analysis.

-Note: the Dockerfile has a 'copy building_analysis .' and 'copy utils.py .' portion because the jupyter notebook was fully created before the image/container could successfully run (ran into several bugs).
+Note: the Dockerfile has a 'copy basic_analysis .' and 'copy utils.py .' portion because the jupyter notebook was fully created before the image/container could successfully run (ran into several bugs).
 The dockerfile technically should not contain this, and the edits should have been made then re-pushed to the image.